Comparison Guide #

 Regular reminder that chezmoi is the best dotfile manager utility I’ve used and you can too

 If you’re using any of the following methods:

 - An existing dotfile manager like dotbot, rcm, homesick, yadm, or GNU Stow.

 Then you’ve probably run into at least one of the following problems.

-…if coping with differences between machines requires special care #
+Coping with differences between machines requires extra effort #

 If you want to synchronize your dotfiles across multiple operating systems or distributions, then you may need to manually perform extra steps to cope with differences from machine to machine.
 You might need to run different commands on different machines, maintain separate per-machine files or branches (with the associated hassle of merging, rebasing, or copying each change), or hope that your custom logic handles the differences correctly.